ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Deploying the Control Policies

-\item \textit{Trajectory following.} Trajectory following can be easily achieved by iterative calls of the general relocation policy.
-Note that \ours is friendly to incremental operations since its efforts are in proportion to the traveled distance.
-In comparison, slight operations are as troublesome for arms or hands since the costs in ``pick'' and ``place'' are constants whatever the scale of the operations.
+\item \textit{Trajectory following.} Trajectory following can be easily achieved by the iterative calls of the \textit{general relocate-via-touch} policy.
+Note that \ours is more friendly to incremental operations since its efforts are in proportion to the traveled distance.
+In comparison, slight operations are the same troublesome as longer-range movements for arms or hands since the costs in ``pick'' and ``place'' are constants whatever the scale of the operations.

-\item \textit{Manipulation in parallel.} Consisting of a large number of actuators, \ours inherently supports parallel manipulation.
+\item \textit{Manipulating objects in parallel.} Consisting of a large number of actuators, \ours inherently supports parallel manipulation.
 Thanks to the spatial self-similarity in the mechanical structure, the same control policy automatically adapts to all local patches.
-Assuming no collision occurs, manipulating two objects in parallel is as easy as initializing two independent processes for manipulation.
-We leave more complicated collision-involved parallel manipulation for future work.
+Assuming collision-free target trajectories, manipulating objects in parallel is as easy as initializing multiple independent manipulation processes.
+More complicated collision-involved settings are left for future work.

-\item \textit{Manipulation under visual degradations.} Relying on no visual observations at all, \ours is no doubt robust to visual degradations.
-We exhibit the ability of \ours to confidently manipulate transparent objects under severe visual disturbance from a projector.
+\item \textit{Manipulation under visual degradations.} We point out the fact that the performance of \ours is unaffected by visual degradations, which is a concrete benefit brought by using tactile-only observations.

 \end{itemize}